IceHe/lib/auth/oauth-2-in-action.md

 > **Do I have to share my database?**
 >
-> Although working with a shared database is a very common OAuth deployment pattern, it’s far from the only one available to you.
+> Although working with a shared database is a very common OAuth deployment pattern, it's far from the only one available to you.
 > There's a standardized web protocol called **Token Introspection** that the authorization server can offer, **allowing the resource server to check the token's state at runtime**.
 > This lets the resource server treat the token itself as opaque, just like the client does, at the expense of more network traffic.
 > Alternatively, or even additionally, **the tokens themselves can contain information that the protected resource can parse and understand directly**.